deepblueseas/employee-payroll-tracker/README.md

 THEN I see the employee data displayed on the page sorted alphabetically by lastname, and the console shows computed and aggregated data. <br>

 ### Notes:
-Some of the code it glitchy where I am running the window.confirm, but overall, I'm satified enough to let this project go and move onto the next.
+Some of the code is glitchy where I am running the window.confirm, but overall, I'm satified enough to let this project go and move onto the next.

 ### source code credit:
 https://github.com/coding-boot-camp/curly-potato/tree/main